rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_1.md

 less PGDSpider_Script.sbatch
 ```

 You can see the command for PGDSpider is very long, so we wrote a script to simplify the process.
-(This command should look very familiar!
-We ran it already on Monday.)
 \
 \
 When you are done looking at the script, close out of it.
 Run PGDSpider by typing